Flights from Kupang (West Timor) to Alor/Mali Airport/Kalabahi

 From Maumere, it's only a 3 to 4 hours' bus ride to Larantuka, the harbour town at the eastern tip of Flores.
 There are several reasonably-priced hotels in Larantuka.

 The ferry from Larantuka to Kalabahi, the KMP Namparnos, leaves on Mondays.
 It stops at Lewoleba (Lembata) and Baranusa (Pantar).
 The journey takes about 20 hours.
 You can rent a cabin from the crew.
-The ferry from Kalabahi to Larantuka leaves on Sundays.
+The ferry from Kalabahi to Larantuka, the KMP Namparnos again, leaves around 08:00 a.m. on Sundays and arrives in the early morning hours on Mondays.

 There are public boats between Lembata and Pantar.
 You can also charter a private boat with a captain, like the one in the foreground of the picture on the left.
 (Travelling in the opposite direction, the author chartered that boat for the crossing from Baranusa on Pantar to Wairiang close to the eastern tip of Lembata.
 The author then took an ojek from Wairiang to Lewoleba).
 In Baranusa, there is a homestay, the Burhan Homestay, just a few metres up from the harbour.